Mensch ärgere Dich nicht: Developments and copies after World War II

 After the Second World War, the game remained largely unchanged.
 In 1953, Schmidt Spiele introduced an official Mensch ärgere Dich nicht version as a licensed edition in East Germany.
 Soon after, almost identical counterfeits appeared in West Germany under the title of "Wir werfen raus!" and "Mensch wir werfen raus!".
 One version, "Verliere nicht den Kopf!" puts a shortcut across in the middle of the board.
 Its successor, "Raus!", which had a square-shaped board, was also being sold at the time.
 Different counterfeits appeared in other countries, such as "Das Spiel", an Austrian version of the game by the Viennese publisher Werner Schneider Jr. In addition to these games, many other promotional games appeared in the 1980s that were modeled after the original.
 Apart from these counterfeits, other internationally refined and independent games evolved from Mensch ärgere Dich nicht and other Pachisi spin-offs.
 These games include: Hexentanz, das VIP Game, Tock, its spin-off, Sorry!, Dog and DOG, as well as Huckepack.

+The original board game consisted of painted wooden pegs, but sometime after the 1960's, the wooden pegs were replaced with plastic colored pegs.

 Further developments in the 21st century

 Additionally, this board game established itself in tournament form.
-On 11 February 2010 the Deutsche Post issued a 55 cent coin with a special stamp to celebrate the game's 100th anniversary.
+On 11 February 2010 the Deutsche Post issued a special 55 cent stamp to celebrate the game's 100th anniversary.
 In January 2014, Schmidt Spiele released a card game with the title Mensch ärgere Dich nicht: Das Kartenspiel.

 Schmidt's hometown Amberg set the world record for simultaneous gameplay of Mensch ärgere Dich nicht with 1692 people on 375 game-boards in July 2017.